|Software & Games:|

 Considering its rake structure, BetOnline Poker is an excellent option for micro-stakes ($5NL-$25NL) players due to its reasonable rake percentage and low maximum rake per pot.
 The higher the stakes, though, the worse BetOnline gets relative to other US sites; it maintains fairly low maximum rake deduction but its rake percentage is higher than others at every stake excluding the micros.

 The customer service at BetOnline has a lot to learn from sites like Bovada.
 At Bovada, for example, you’ll get fast and professional replies to your questions; at BetOnline, the customer service is often rude and arrogant.
-It does a decent job most of the time – otherwise they’d be less succesful – but they’re far from providing an excellent experience for the customer.
+It does a decent job most of the time – otherwise, they’d be less successful – but they’re far from providing an excellent experience for the customer.

 They have improved since their worst days, but there’s still work to do.